How To Legally Bet On The French Open Online

 Is It Legal To Bet On The French Open In The USA?

 Before we get too far into the details of how to go about placing bets on the action set to take place in late spring on the clay courts at le Stade Roland Garros, we should answer the most pertinent question, which is if it is legal to bet on the French Open in the USA.
-As we’ve alluded to previously, offshore sportsbook sites like Bovada and Bet365 are your best bets for wagering on the French Open, and there are several good reasons for this.
-In the US in particular, there are several anti-sports gambling laws in place (from the Wire Act of 1961 to the Unlawful Internet Gambling Enforcement Act of 2006) that make betting on sports difficult at best and impossible at worst throughout most of the nation.
+As we’ve alluded to previously, offshore sportsbook sites like Bovada and BetOnline are your best bets for wagering on the French Open, and there are several good reasons for this.
+In the US in particular, there are several anti-sports gambling laws in place (from the Wire Act of 1961 to the Unlawful Internet Gambling Enforcement Act of 2006 to local state laws that differ in each region) that make betting on sports difficult at best and impossible at worst throughout most of the nation.

 That being said, sports betting sites based in other countries that have more favorable gambling laws are not beholden to the laws that make the practice so difficult in the US.
 This isn’t to say that our most-recommended sites aren’t subject to any regulations – far from it: all the best French Open betting sites are completely licensed by the gaming authorities in their home nations.
 That means that whether you’re in the US, the UK or somewhere else in the world, you can enjoy legally betting on the French Open online.

 - LEGAL SPORTSBOOK

 - PLAYERS ACCEPTED